 Note 1.
 This pattern will be flown in large tropical storms, as well as hurricanes.
-Doppler radars should be operated in single-PRF mode, at a PRF of 2400-3200.
-The default will be 2400 PRF for hurricanes, and 2800 for major hurricanes.
+Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
 This is crucial for the testing and implementation of real-time quality control.